Undergraduate | MAQ-MHIX3027 | 2024

 Resisting the Nazis: Fascism and its Opponents

-At the completion of this subject students will be able to:
+On successful completion of this subject , you will be able to:

-- Examine historical issues by undertaking research according to the methodological and ethical conventions of the discipline
+- Examine historical issues by undertaking research according to the methodological and ethical conventions of the discipline.

 - Defintions of fascism